-The Whitneys’ were one of the richest American families that had stakes in Rockefeller’s Standard Oil Trust in early 1900s.
+The Whitneys’ were one of the richest American families that had stakes in Rockefeller’s Standard Oil Trust in the early 1900s.
 Dorothy was the mother of Michael Straight of the Cambridge Spy Ring fame.
 Dorothy Straight was the owner of Asia magazine and boss of Boshi Sen’s American wife Gertrude Emerson.

 Elmhirst gave Boshi a lump sum of Rs.
 25000 to set up a science and agriculture project at Surur under the aegis of Tagore’s Shantinekatn University.
 In addition, Boshi was also given a monthly salary of Rs.
 1000.
 Boshi was keener on starting his own laboratory.
-He convinced Elmhirst to let him use the money for is independent project.
+He convinced Elmhirst to let him use the money for is an independent project.

 On 4 July 1924 Boshi setup his research facilities and named it Vivekananda Laboratory.
-Soon he got donations from unexpected quarters that included, Glen Overton, Russian artist Nicholas Roerich, Josephine Macleod and from Earl of Sandwich, even the Royal Society in England gave him a grant of 70 pounds.
+Soon he got donations from unexpected quarters that included, Glen Overton, Russian artist Nicholas Roerich, Josephine Macleod, and from Earl of Sandwich, even the Royal Society in England gave him a grant of 70 pounds.
 In 1926, Vivekananda Laboratory was shifted to Almora from Calcutta.

 These high society connections with the world’s richest families opened new vistas for Boshi.
-It is in these circles that he met his American wife, Gertrude Emerson and was plunged into the “world of Protocol and formality.”
+It is in these circles that he met his American wife, Gertrude Emerson, and was plunged into the “world of Protocol and formality.”

 Josephine Macleod, the lady monitoring the entire Ramakrishna Order in India and abroad since Swami Vivekanand’s days, introduced Boshi Sen to George Montagu, the Earl of Sandwich and ALbertta Sturges (Josephine MacLeod’s niece).
 The Earl of Sandwich organized a special dinner for Boshi Sen in his palace; it is here that Boshi got an opportunity to chaperon the wife of the owner of London’s Selfridges store to dinner.

 In 1932, Boshi Sen was 45 years old when he got married to 42-year-old, Gertrude Emerson at the American consulate in Calcutta.
-Gertrude Emerson was the author of “Voiceless India” for which the foreword was written Pearl S Buck.
+Gertrude Emerson was the author of “Voiceless India” for which the foreword was written, Pearl S Buck.

 Nobel laureate, Pearl S Buck was directly connected to India affairs through her husband, Richard Walsh, head of the India League in America.
-Louis Fischer and Dorothy Norman were part of the same group that enjoyed the blessing of Henry Luce (the owner of Time and Fortune magazine) through the direct involvement of his wife in campaigning for end to British rule in India.
-Incidentally, it is this group of people who helped Vijya Lakshmi Pandit’s daughter, Nayantara Sahgal to secure Mayling Sung Scholarship to study at Wellesley in 1942.
+Louis Fischer and Dorothy Norman were part of the same group that enjoyed the blessing of Henry Luce (the owner of Time and Fortune magazine) through the direct involvement of his wife in campaigning for an end to British rule in India.
+Incidentally, it is this group of people who helped Vijya Lakshmi Pandit’s daughter, Nayantara Sahgal to secure the Mayling Sung Scholarship to study at Wellesley in 1942.

 Boshi died in 1970.
 His wife Gertrude Emerson continued with social and political work.
-The pre and post emergency chaos in India made her float “India First Society” to infuse a sense of sanity and hope in India.
+The pre and post-emergency chaos in India made her float “India First Society” to infuse a sense of sanity and hope in India.
 She launched a “non-political, non-communal, and non-aligned and non-governmental organization.
 In August 1980, the pioneer unit of “India First Society” came up at Almora.
 According to Gertrude:

 India first does not mean India ahead of any other country.
-It means that we in India should put the interest, integrity and unity of the country above every other objective.
+It means that we in India should put the interest, integrity, and unity of the country above every other objective.
 (Prabuddhaprana.1990: 669)

 Incidentally, the echoes of “India First” are once again reverberating in India.
-However, it is not from the Congress but BJP's Narendra Modi who has made “India First” as his election mantra.
+However, it is not from Congress but BJP's Narendra Modi who has made “India First” as his election mantra.
 It was first enunciated by Modi while speaking at a video conference of the Indian-American community organized by the Overseas Friends of BJP.

 Nehru, Jawaharlal.
 1946.
 Discovery of India, Oxford Press, New York.
 335-339